paul-hammant-fork/ng_office_plan/README.md

 Refer to http://paulhammant.com/2015/12/21/angular-and-svg-and-couchdb/ for a primer.

-This was originally written for CouchDB interop.
-This fork is an ongoing attempt to get the same Angular app to interop with MongoDB via RESTHeart and CORS.
+This Angular+SVG demo-app was originally written for CouchDB interop.
+This fork is an will be to show the same Angular app working with **MongoDB** as a backend in the 'serverless' style, via **RESTHeart** and CORS.

 Do the setup as described in [https://github.com/SoftInstigate/restheart-blog-example](https://github.com/SoftInstigate/restheart-blog-example).
 Go into the blog app in a brower - [http://localhost:8080](http://localhost:8080), and log in.